 Given SDC's large immigrant and refugee population, the indicators of limited English proficiency and linguistic isolation are especially important to understanding health in the community.
 According to the ACS, approximately 14.5% of San Diego residents ages 5 and older speak a language other than English at home and speak English less than "very well."
 In addition, 6.8% of the population ages 5 and older live in a home in which no person age 14 or older speaks only English, or speaks a non-English language but does not speak English "very well."
-Similar to those with limited English proficiency, linguistically isolated populations may struggle with accessing health information.
+Similar to those with limited English proficiency, linguistically isolated populations may struggle with accessing health services, communicating with health care providers, and understanding health information.